OpenVisualCloud/Media-Transport-Library/doc/design.md

 It also features a sample timing parser UI constructed using the IMTL Python bindings, which can be found at [rx_timing_parser.py](../python/example/rx_timing_parser.py).

+### 6.17 ST40(ancillary) Interlaced support

+In iMTL, similar to st20 video, each field is treated as an individual frame, with fields being transmitted separately over the network, to avoid the need for new APIs specifically for fields.

+For instance, with a 1080i50 format, you should use the following session parameters when creating a session: `interlaced: true, fps: ST_FPS_P50`.

+For transmission (TX), users can specify whether the current field is the first or second by using the `second_field` flag within the `struct st40_tx_frame_meta`.
+For reception (RX), RTP passthrough mode is the only supported, it's application's duty to check the if it's the first or second by inspecting the F bits in rfc8331 header.

 ## 7. Misc

 ### 7.1 Logging